Food Help > SNAP > More Resources

 You can also use SNAP EBT to order groceries online for pickup or delivery!
 This can make getting fresh food easier and more convenient.

-Your EBT card can qualify you for discounted or even free admission at many museums, zoos, aquariums, and gardens throughout Washington and the US!
+Your EBT card can qualify you for discounted or free admission at many museums throughout Washington and the US!
 Visit Museums for All to find lots of museums where you can get tickets for $5 each or less per person.
 Many of these museums offer entirely free tickets!

 For most places, you only need to show your SNAP EBT card and a matching ID at the ticket counter to qualify, and multiple family members or friends can come with you for the same free or reduced price.
 Please note that for museums which offer discounted but not free admission, you can’t buy tickets with your SNAP benefits and will need to bring cash or a debit card to pay for the tickets.

-Several internet providers also offer low-cost options in addition to Lifeline and you may qualify for these based on participation in SNAP or other government assistance programs.
+A SNAP EBT card can get you access to a variety of internet assistance programs.
+Several internet providers offer low-cost options!
+You can qualify for these based on participation in SNAP or other government assistance programs like TANF and Medicaid.

 • Astound Internet First offers home internet for $19.95 per month for speeds up to 150 Mbps.
 SNAP users are eligible, as well as people enrolled in other government assistance programs.

-Spectrum Internet Assist offers internet with speeds up to 50 Mbps for $25 per month, or up to 100 Mbps for $30 per month for the first year of participation.
+• Spectrum Internet Assist offers internet with speeds up to 50 Mbps for $25 per month, or up to 100 Mbps for $30 per month for the first year of participation.
 Wi-Fi is an additional $10 per month.
-To qualify, households must include a child receiving free school meals through the National School Lunch Program (NSLP) or Community Eligibility Provision (CEP) or a household member receiving Supplemental Security Income (SSI).
+To qualify, households must include a child receiving free school meals, or a household member receiving Supplemental Security Income (SSI).

-You may be eligible for discounted utilities or energy assistance.
-The Low-Income Home Energy Assistance Program (LIHEAP) and State Home Energy Assistance Program (SHEAP) can help many low-income households pay utility bills and even weatherize and update their homes with more efficient heating and cooling systems.
-Both require households to make an appointment with a local organization to sign up; please see links for local contacts for LIHEAP and SHEAP.
+With SNAP, you may be eligible for discounted utilities or energy assistance.
+The Low-Income Home Energy Assistance Program (LIHEAP) and State Home Energy Assistance Program (SHEAP) can help many low-income households pay utility bills and update their homes with more efficient heating and cooling systems.
+Both require you to make an appointment with a local organization to sign up.
+Use these links to find your local contacts for LIHEAP and SHEAP.

-Additionally, many public utility districts and companies offer discounts to low-income customers or seniors and people with disabilities, including county utility districts, city utilities, and private companies.
-Please use the dropdown below to see what options are available to you.
+Additionally, many public utility districts and companies offer discounts to low-income customers, seniors, and people with disabilities.
+Use the dropdown below to see what options are available to you.

 Last updated: May 28, 2025